4 Findings

 In the eyes of interviewee 6, human capital and innovation play a critical role in the success of the company.
 This is because it helps in making the organization more efficient (Stromquist and Monkman, 2014).
 This is the reason he believes in investing in people as the top priority.

-The interviewee 2 believes that the most important thing is that hire people who will work independently and can take the decision.
-He has learned from his mistake that makes him a better entrepreneur.
+Interviewee 2 believes that the most important thing is to hire people who will work independently and can make decisions.
+He has learned from his mistakes, which makes him a better entrepreneur.

 Interviewee 4 believes that human capital is the prime factor which can affect the journey of any organization.
 Therefore a constant need for their development is there.
 If given a chance the interviewee would not have done things differently as it helped him become a better entrepreneur.